-As of 2022, an individual may receive a gift of up to $16,000 before the gift must be reported to the IRS.
+As of 2023, you can receive a gift of up to $17,000 from a friend or family member before they must report the gift to the IRS and pay a gift tax.
 The seller usually pays the gift tax, but arrangements can be made to make the buyer responsible for payment.

 These are a few requirements associated with gifts of equity:

 - A gift letter signed by the seller must be submitted to the IRS.
 It must state the property’s address, the amount in equity, the relationship between buyer and seller and stipulate that the gift of equity doesn’t need to be repaid.

 - An appraisal must be completed to determine the home’s fair market value.